gleesonm1/PetThermoTools/docs/introduction.rst

 Introduction
 ==============================

-Welome to pyMELTScalc - an open-source Python3 tool for performing phase equilibria calculations using the MELTS or Holland et al. (2018) thermodynamic models.
+Welome to PetThermoTools - an open-source Python3 tool for performing phase equilibria calculations using the MELTS or Holland et al. (2018) thermodynamic models.

 Using MELTS
 ===========